Shirley E. Coen

 Born in Jacksonville, FL in 1950, Shirley carried the warmth and resilience of her Southern roots with her throughout her life.
 As a young girl, she moved to Delaware, where she would go on to build a life centered around family, hard work, and compassion for others.
 Shirley dedicated much of her career as manager of IT-Network and Systems Services at the University of Delaware — a role she took great pride in and found deep fulfillment through.

 Family was always the heart of Shirley’s life.
-She is survived by her three sons: Justin Coen and his wife Elena, Micah Coen and his significant other Karen Pahuana, and Aaron Coen.
+She is survived by her three sons: Justin Coen and his wife Elena, Micah Coen and his partner Karen Pahuana, and Aaron Coen.
 She was a proud and devoted grandmother to Isobel (Izzy) Coen, daughter of Justin and Elena.
-Shirley also leaves behind her loving sister, Tina Gaffney, her husband, Dan Gaffney, and their son, Owen, with whom she shared a very special bond.

 Shirley lived her life with a vibrant spirit, often expressing herself through bright colors, warm gatherings, and countless small acts of care.
 Her favorite times were spent surrounded by family, especially during the holidays, when she would go out of her way to make every celebration unforgettable with decorations, food, and thoughtful gestures.